m-allanson/pelican-themes/README.md

 # Getting started

 The site requires four environment variables to get up and running.
-You can enable these in a shell like this:
+They look like this:

 ```
 export APP_SETTINGS="config.DevelopmentConfig"